andik/IDL-Syntax/README.md

 No fancy stuff here, no additional functionality, no snippets

+If you want highlighting for WebIDL in the new Sublime Text Format, look at [the package from vinyldarkscratch](https://github.com/vinyldarkscratch/WebIDL-Sublime).

 ## Note about Scopes
 (This is only due to the use of Textmate Syntax highlighting which seems to have a worldwide global namespace.
 It has little effect to the end user.)